 Not all customers want to be partners.
 In fact, for many customers, consultative selling and its focus on their needs works just fine.
 However, when three key ingredients are present, buyers and sellers both are more likely to want to move from a consultative to a collaborative relationship:

 - The two organizations already have a successful and trusting business relationship.

 - Each organization needs the other organization to succeed in order for it to succeed.

 - There is some element of risk threatening the welfare of one organization that potentially could cause harm to both.

-It is also worth pointing out that the "tables can turn", so partnering can have reciprocal benefits to both organizations.
-That is, whereas one organization may be struggling today; the other may be struggling tomorrow.
+Given the already trusting relationship, it should be relatively easy for a salesperson to articulate the needs for flexibility and joint problem solving on matters that traditionally were the sole concern of only one organization.
+Partnering can have reciprocal benefits to both organizations.
+One organization may be struggling today, while the other may be struggling tomorrow.
 Working in a collaborative way builds a spirit of reciprocity that can help both partners as business cycles ebb and flow.